mtshiba/pylyzer/README.md

 # pype

-`pype` is a Python static code analyzer / language server written in Rust.
+`pype` is a static code analyzer / language server for Python written in Rust.

 ## Installation